 Built in 1633, Ulun Danu Beratan is an important Hindu temple and honors Dewi Danu, the water goddess.
 Famed for its unique setting and beautiful views, this religious monument sits right at the edge of Lake Beratan and overlooks the majestic Bedugul mountains.

 The entire area is full of natural beauty, so you could easily spend hours here taking photos, strolling the gardens, or even paddling around the lake.
 What’s more, if you time your visit, you’ll get to see the temple “floating” on the water.
-It’s one of the most picturesque settings you’ll ever see!
+It’s one of the most picturesque settings you’ll ever see – don’t forget a camera on your packing list for Bali, because you’ll definitely want to photograph the scenery here!

 Since Ulun Danu Beratan is not the easiest place to reach, it’s best to hire a private driver or join an organized tour to get there.
 If you don’t mind self-driving, Ulun Danu Beratan is roughly 1h30 from Ubud and 2h30 from Seminyak.